Ratecard/docs/docs/changelogs/api.md

 The format is partially based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this changelog adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+## \[1.0.8] - 2021-03-04
+### Fixed
+- 500 errors caused by null values for profile pictures on the user s `POST` and `UPDATE` endpoints.
+Null values will now be ignored and validation works as intended again.
+- `profile_picture` on user results always showing a `ratecard.io` URL when it should be a `cdn.ratecard.info` URL.

 ## \[1.0.7] - 2021-03-01
 ### Added
 - Support for `assigned_to` and `is_closed` report filters.